karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/login-security-recaptcha/readme.txt

-=== Login Security reCAPTCHA ===
+=== Login Security Captcha ===
 Contributors: scriptstown
-Tags: login, security, recaptcha, google, spam, anti spam, monitor, log Donate link: https://scriptstown.com/
+Tags: antispam, captcha, cloudflare, spam, recaptcha, turnstile, login, comment, anti-spam, monitor, log Donate link: https://scriptstown.com/
 Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.2
 Requires PHP: 5.6
-Stable tag: 1.3.9
+Stable tag: 1.5.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Secure WordPress login, registration, and comment form with Google reCAPTCHA.
-Monitor error logs.
+Secure WordPress login, registration, and comment form with Google reCAPTCHA or Cloudflare Turnstile.
 Prevent Brute-force attacks and more.

 == Description ==

-**Login Security reCAPTCHA** is a security plugin for WordPress which can add Google reCAPTCHA to WordPress login, registration, lost password, and comment form.
-This is a very lightweight plugin to prevent spam comments and attacks like Brute-force.
-This plugin supports Google reCAPTCHA Version 2 as well as Version 3.
-Also, you can monitor failed login attempts and error logs.
+**Login Security Captcha** is a security plugin for WordPress to quickly add CAPTCHA or CAPTCHA-free services like Cloudflare **Turnstile** and Google **reCAPTCHA** to the WordPress login, registration, lost password, and comment form.
+This is a fast and very **lightweight** security plugin to place captcha on standard WordPress forms with minimal footprints to prevent spam comments and protect against Brute-force attacks.

+It supports **Cloudflare Turnstile**, Google **reCAPTCHA** Version 2, and Version 3 with multiple options.
+This is the best WordPress captcha plugin for antispam protection to secure comment form and WordPress login page.
+You can even make use of different versions of reCAPTCHA and also Turnstile on different forms at the same time.
+The plugin comes with a set of simple options to quickly set up captcha validation on the forms.
+Also, you can monitor error logs.

+Using this plugin, you can change the captcha theme to light or dark for Cloudflare Turnstile and Google reCAPTCHA.
+You can configure the score value for reCAPTCHA version 3.
+Also, you can adjust the captcha size to normal or compact for Cloudflare **Turnstile**.

-### Login Security reCAPTCHA Features
+### Login Security Captcha Features

+* Cloudflare **Turnstile**
 * Google reCAPTCHA v2
 * Google reCAPTCHA v3
 * Set reCAPTCHA v3 Position
+* Captcha Theme and Size
 * Secure Login Form
 * Secure Registration Form
 * Secure Lost Password Form